AHL Playing Rules and Regulations (Whitby Adult Hockey League)

 Player Suspension Responsibility

-Any player on the team roster, knowingly participates in a game while under suspension will be further suspended as indicated below.
+· Any player on the team roster who knowingly participates in a game while under suspension will be further suspended as indicated below.

-If The Team Rep permits a suspended or ineligible player to participate, he will also be suspended as follows:
+· If The Team Captain permits a suspended or ineligible player to participate, the team Captain will also be suspended as follows:

 Penalty Minutes Carry Over

-Player suspensions for accumulating penalty minutes are as outlined below;
+• Player suspensions for accumulated penalty minutes are as outlined below;

 40 minutes = 1 game suspension